 Average number of pages: 1.4

-While the vast majority of decks include the Team slide, we actually see a lot of founders skimp on the information in it, but it is actually really important.
+While the vast majority of decks include the Team slide, we actually see a lot of founders skimp on the information in it.
 Just as you should feel comfortable working with the right investors, they want to know who they’re potentially working with for the long haul.
 Not only that, they also want to know specifically why you should run this company.
 This is a slide where investors spend a lot of time — second only to Financials and Fundraising Goals (The Ask) — so give them something to work with.

 Our past research has found that the average word count of the Team slide is almost double that of the other slides, and that’s okay.
 This slide should include each founding member’s photo, name, title, and a description of their experience and how it specifically pertains to your company and the role they play in it.
 You should also make it easy for investors to investigate more by including links to the team’s LinkedIn profiles.